BenGOsborn/OsbornAI-Website/frontend/articles/text-generation-using-a-rnn.md

 <br />

 We will then read the contents from each file then save it to a list.
-Finally, we'll convert this list to a Pandas series for easy processing later.
+Finally, we'll convert this list to a <code>pandas</code> series for easy processing later.

 <br />